nhtyy/uniswapx-sdk-rs/README.md

 - api:
   - subscribers and clients are defined here.
 There is a default uniswap client implementation in `api/src/uniswap/`
-  - you can wrap any api by implementing the async trait `Client<Order>` over it
+  - you can wrap any api by implementing the async trait `Client<SignedOrder>` over it
 - core:
   - Alloy-rs structs live here
   - contains validations in the style of [the UniswapX-sdk](https://github.com/Uniswap/uniswapx-sdk/tree/main)